waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Tool Limitation (find_path)
 - The `find_path` tool is limited to single-map navigation and cannot plan routes that require using warps to connect otherwise disconnected areas on the same map.
 For complex, multi-map or multi-section dungeons, I must rely on manual exploration and my `navigation_troubleshooter` agent.

-# VII.
+# VI.
 Puzzles & Obstacles
 ## A. Route 4 "Geodude" Trainer Puzzle
 - **Location:** Route 4, Cool Trainer F at (10, 7).
 - **Description:** Trainer blocks the path.
-Interacting with 'A' triggers the message "Ouch!
-I tripped over a rocky POKéMON, GEODUDE!" but does not initiate a battle.
+Interacting triggers "Ouch!
+I tripped over a rocky POKéMON, GEODUDE!" but no battle.
 The trainer is impassable.
+- **Solution:** Stunned the trainer at (7, 9) and interacted with the tile she was on, which cleared the path.
-- **Failed Hypotheses:**
+- **Failed Hypotheses Log:**
   1. Interacting normally starts a battle.
-(Attempted 3 times)
+(3 attempts)
   2. The trainer can be walked through.
-(Attempted 1 time)
+(1 attempt)
-  3. Leading with a Rock/Ground type Pokémon (Golem) allows passage.
-(Attempted 1 time)
+  3. Leading with a Rock/Ground type allows passage.
+(1 attempt)
-  4. Interacting from the side (left) changes the outcome.
-(Attempted 1 time)
+  4. Interacting from the side changes the outcome.
+(1 attempt)
-  5. Using the SILPH SCOPE reveals a hidden Pokémon.
-(Attempted 1 time - resulted in Oak's 'not the time to use that' message)
+  5. Using SILPH SCOPE reveals a hidden Pokémon.
+(1 attempt)
   6. The Pokecenter has a second exit to bypass the trainer.
-(Attempted 1 time)
+(1 attempt)